Venezuela travel guide

 Travel in Venezuela

-Authorities have announced social/community-wide quarantine and bans on inter-state travel with roadblocks in place.
-Inter-state travel requires a special permit or “salvoconducto” to be issued by the respective regional REDI or ZODI authorities.
+Social/community-wide quarantine and bans on inter-state travel measures have been lifted.
+Inter-state travel no longer requires a special permit or “salvoconducto” to be issued by the regional REDI or ZODI authorities.

 The use of face covering is mandatory at all times, including when travelling via land in private vehicles.